-Having a knowledgeable staff is a key element to running a successful business.
+Having knowledgeable staff is a key element to running a successful business.
 Asking your staff to perform certain duties – or even perform their work in certain areas – without comprehensive training could pose serious risks to their safety, the safety of others and lead to costly legal consequences for your business.

 Every industry has its own demands and requires businesses to have the right training program to ensure all their employees and contractors get up to speed as soon as possible.
-Without a properly facilitated induction to your company’s best practices staff don’t have all the training they need for certain duties which put them at a higher risk of making costly mistakes.
+Without a properly facilitated induction to your company’s best practices, staff don’t have all the training they need for certain duties which put them at a higher risk of making costly mistakes.

-Without the right systems in place:
+Without the right training systems in place:

 - Staff won’t have all the training they need for certain duties.

 - Staff might access areas or perform authorised duties that they are not properly inducted for.

 - Organisations have difficulty determining staff training needs and/or training gaps.

 For example, Aged Care is an industry whose reputation has suffered greatly because it has struggled to find a method to provide standardised training and assessment across all levels among its staff.
 Despite government intervention and regular inspections by the Department of Health and Ageing, we continue to hear horror stories about mistreatment and negligence in facilities around the country.

 In nearly every case when abuse has been reported, better systems of induction could have played a major role in solving an issue or avoiding it altogether.
 Unfortunately, the lack of these systems has led to lengthy legal battles, government intervention and low customer confidence a norm.